MoserMichael/jscriptparse/PYXHISTORY.md

+ * PYX 0.2.7 / PRS 0.0.4
+    * More detailed diagnostics on errors with accessing list and strings (i think that is a very important detail - needs it's own release)

  * PYX 0.2.6 / PRS 0.0.4
     * hotfix: fix very bad error - in assignment with multiple index expressions - bad error reporting when one of the intermediate lookups did not result in list or map.